What Is Antimicrobial Technology?

 Microban® provides extensive support from initial conception to commercialisation and beyond.
 We work with you to ensure you effectively leverage the unique selling point that antimicrobial product protection can bring.

 More than just a scientific definition, Microban® antimicrobial technology goes above and beyond to ensure products stay cleaner, fresher and more hygienic to use for longer.
 Treatable materials include plastics, paints, textiles and ceramics.

-The biocidal active components of Microban® antimicrobial additives are notified with the Biocidal Products Regulation (BPR) and approved for use by the Environmental Protection Agency (EPA)
+The biocidal active components of Microban® antimicrobial additives are notified with the Biocidal Products Regulation (BPR) and approved for use by the Environmental Protection Agency (EPA).

-For use in direct food contact applications, Microban® has a selection of antimicrobial technologies regulated under the Food Contact Materials Framework Regulation (EC) No. 1935/2004.
+Microban® has a selection of antimicrobial technologies that are regulated under the Food Contact Materials Framework Regulation (EC) No. 1935/2004.
 These products are listed by EFSA (European Food Safety Authority) as additives which may be used in the manufacture of plastic materials and articles intended to come into contact with foodstuffs under Directive 2002/72/EC and its amendments.

-Don't Delay.
-Protect Your Product Today!
+Don't Delay, Protect Your Product Today!

-For more information on antimicrobial technology, its applications, and how you can protect your product, contact a member of the global Microban® team today.
+For more information on antimicrobial technology, its applications, and how you can protect your product, contact a member of the Microban® team today.